-Language Arts IV (Literature Survey II, 12th grade) courses blend composition and literature into a cohesive whole as students write critical and comparative analyses of selected literature, continuing to develop their language arts skills.
+Language Arts IV courses blend composition and literature into a cohesive whole as students write critical and comparative analyses of selected literature, continuing to develop their language arts skills.
 Typically, students primarily write multi-paragraph essays, but they may also write one or more major research papers.